Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Hentai Help.md

 * Get a random hentai image from Danbooru.
 You can include a tag too for a specific hentai

     Example: `j!danbooru` (for a random hentai) \ `j!danbooru TAG` (for a specific tag)

->**Report Loli**

-* In case if I somehow didn't know the hentai material had a loli, it will be reported and logged into the console and be removed
-* **NOTE:** This command has a 1 hour cooldown to prevent trolls from reporting false positives.
-You should include media links of the content
-* **Aliases:** report_loli

-    Example: `j!report_loli MEDIA_LINK`